thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 Compared to DTLS 1.2 timeout-based whole flight retransmission, DTLS 1.3 ACKs sensibly decrease the risk of congestion collapse which was the basis for the very conservative recommendations given in {{Section 11 of !RFC7925}}.

-In general, the recommendations in {{Section 7.3 of -DTLS13}} regarding ACKs apply.
+In general, the recommendations in {{Section 7.3 of -DTLS13}} regarding ACKs apply to DTLS 1.3 only.
 In particular, "(w)hen DTLS 1.3 is used in deployments with lossy networks, such as low-power, long-range radio networks as well as low-power mesh networks, the use of ACKs is recommended" to signal any sign of disruption or lack of progress.
 This allows for selective or early retransmission, which leads to more efficient use of bandwidth and memory resources.

 Due to the vast range of network technologies used in IoT deployments, from wired LAN to GSM-SMS, it's not possible to provide a universal recommendation for an initial timeout.
 Therefore, it is RECOMMENDED that DTLS 1.3 implementations allow developers to explicitly set the initial timer value.
-Developers SHOULD set the initial timeout to be twice the expected round-trip time (RTT), but no less than 1000ms.
+Developers SHOULD set the initial timeout to be twice the expected round-trip time (RTT), but no less than 1000ms, which is a conservative default aligned with the guidance in
+{{Section 11 of !RFC7925}}.
 For specific application/network combinations, a sub-second initial timeout MAY be set.
 In cases where no RTT estimates are available, a 1000ms initial timeout is suitable for the general Internet.